jeevanhd/Modifying-data-through-API-using-API-client-2/README.md

 ## **2. Clone the Repository to Your Personal GitHub**

-- After forking, you can download the project or push it directly to your personal GitHub repository:
+- After forking, you can download the project or push it directly to your personal GitHub repository

-  - **Option 1: Download and Push**
+  - **Option 1 Download and Push**

     1. Download the repository files from StackBlitz.
-    2. Open your terminal/command prompt, navigate to the project folder, and run:
+    2. Open your terminal/command prompt, navigate to the project folder, and run

        ```bash
        git init
        git remote add origin <your_github_repo_url>
        ```

        Replace `<your_github_repo_url>` with your personal GitHub repository URL.

     3. Commit and push the files to your GitHub repository:

        ```bash
        git add .
        git commit -m "Completed the assignment"
        git push -u origin main
        ```

   - **Option 2: Push Directly**
     1. Use the **Push to GitHub** option in StackBlitz to directly connect and push the repository to your GitHub account.